ryands17/node-beanstalk-cdk/README.md

 2. Run `npm install`

 3. Run `npm run deploy -- --profile profileName` to deploy the stack to your specified region.
-You can skip providing the profile parameter if the profile name is `default`.
+You can omit the profile parameter if the profile name is `default`.

-4. You can start the build from the console in `Codebuild` and view your website on the Cloudfront provided URL!
+4. You can start the build from the console in `Codebuild` and your Node application works the Beanstalk provided URL!

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

+- In the `cdk.json` the platform parameter is passed to use the environment for Node 10.
+You can replace that with any environent of your choice.

+You can get the list of platforms using `aws elasticbeanstalk list-platform-versions`.

 ## Commands